 The Path Forward for the Illustrated Memoir Project

-As we look to the future it is apparent that we need to change the format and timeline of the project.
-For the first five years the Illustrated Memoir Project has taken place over a 9-month academic year, meeting once per week.
-During the 2024-2025 summer and school year we will implement several pilot projects to test a more compressed and condensed version of the project.
-We will try running the project as a summer experience that meets multiple times per week as an enrichment activity with youth in the Cincinnati region.
-We will integrate the project into the curriculum of ELL classrooms in multiple schools, meeting daily for an entire quarter of the school year, working with twice as many students each session as we have int he past.
-And finally, we will travel to Uganda to run the project in a refugee settlement with one of our former students.
-The Uganda project will meet for two hours each day, five days per week throughout the 3 week summer break in the school calendar in May.
-These new iterations will allow the project to be more nimble and reach a much greater number of young people in diverse locations around the US and the world.
+As we look to the future it became apparent that we needed to change the format and timeline of the project.
+For the first five years the Illustrated Memoir Project had taken place over a 9-month academic year, meeting once per week.
+During the 2024-2025 summer and school year we implemented several pilot projects to test a more compressed and condensed version of the project.
+We ran the project as a summer experience that met multiple times per week as an enrichment activity with youth in the Cincinnati region.
+We integrated the project into the curriculum of ELL classrooms in multiple schools, meeting daily for an entire quarter of the school year, working with twice as many students each session as we had in the past.
+And finally, we traveled to Uganda to run the project in the Nakivale Refugee Settlement with one of our former students and current board member, Enock Sadiki.
+The Nakivale project met for two hours each day, five days per week throughout the 3 week summer break in the school calendar in May.
+All three of these new formats were a great success and will be the path forward.
+In the coming years we plan to expand the reach of the project in the US and abroad, with a strong focus on bringing the project to as many young people as possible currently living in refugee settlements throughout the continent of Africa.
+These new iterations allow the project to be more nimble and reach a much greater number of young people in diverse locations around the US and the world.

 Photo by Enock Sadiki